-Food safety skill How management demonstrates this skill docu • Ensure: Records are retained in line with relevant legal requirements All documentation is stored securely in a designated area for a specified time period Records are accessible during audits/inspection Relevant documentation is provided with equipment, e.g. calibration certificate for temperature probe Food safety records are reviewed on a regular basis The importance of maintaining accurate records is emphasised to staff Staff Training and Management train of yo re the safety safety sing needs our staff are tified and Ensure sufficient time and resources are allocated to staff training and staff receive appropriate/relevant training.
+Food safety skill How management demonstrates this skill 39.
+Manage and maintain food safety documentation and records Ensure: Records are retained in line with relevant legal requirements All documentation is stored securely in a designated area for a specified time period Records are accessible during audits/inspection Relevant documentation is provided with equipment, e.g. calibration certificate for temperature probe Food safety records are reviewed on a regular basis The importance of maintaining accurate records is emphasised to staff Staff Training and Management 40.
+Ensure the food safety training needs of your staff are identified and met Ensure sufficient time and resources are allocated to staff training and staff receive appropriate/relevant training.
 Ensure training records are maintained for all members of staff in the food operation.
 Document a training plan meeting the food safety training needs of staff.
 Where training has not been provided, ensure staff have been supervised commensurate with their work activity (as outlined in the FSAI's 'Guide to Food Safety Training Level 1 - Induction Skills and Level 2 - Additional Skills') Provide food safety instructions that are appropriate in terms of manner, level and pace.
 Minimise interruptions and distractions during instruction/training.
 Check staff's understanding and where required, amend instructions.
 Provide constructive feedback to staff.
 Demonstrate the importance of food safety training in the food operation by leading by example.